gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 For loops with strings
 ----------------------------------------

+| Python can loop through each character in a string and do something with it.
 | ``for letter in my_string`` takes each character in the string ``my_string`` and puts it in the variable ``letter`` for display.

 .. code-block:: python